 Psychological Treatment for Grief and Loss

-- express and work through the range of painful and distressing feelings you are experiencing
+- express and process the range of distressing feelings you are experiencing

-- overcome avoidant strategies (such as keeping yourself constantly busy, pushing away thoughts, memories or distressing emotions, or using alcohol or drugs to numb your pain)
+- overcome avoidant strategies (such as keeping yourself constantly busy, pushing away thoughts, memories or distressing emotions, or ‘self-medicating’ to numb your feelings)

-- learn to deal and cope with the physical and emotional reactions associated with your grief – face what has happened and mourn your loss or losses
+- learn to deal and cope with the reactions associated with your grief

 - view the future with more optimism and once again experience joy and hope.